racoelhosilva/FSI_ctfsAndLogbooks/CTF5.md

 ## Exploring

+For this CTF, we were given the zip file containing:
+ - an exacutable program that is running on the server (`program`)
+ - the source code of the executable (`main.c`)
+ - a python script (`exploit-template.py`)

-First, we run `checksec program` to find if it has any countermeasures.
+One of the first we can do is run `checksec program` to discover more information about the executable and find if it has any countermeasures.

 <p align="center" justify="center">
   <img src="./assets/CTF5/step1.png"/>